CMPSC-580-Allegheny-College-Spring-2024/own-project-hayleepierce/project_proposal.md

 TODO: Discuss the outcomes of your project in this section.
 Depending on the project type, the presented results and outcomes will vary.
 In some projects, you will be asked to present a theoretical analysis, and in others your experimental study and its results.
 In this section, you are also to demonstrate an enhanced version of your artifact by showing its capabilities and applications, in light of the evaluation metrics for assessing the artifact
 ```

-I performed sentiment analysis with 2 of the models mentioned above (VADER and TextBlob).
 I concluded that VADER would not be the best choice for my use case, as it did not provide what I would consider to be accurate results.
 TextBlob would be the better option; although, as previously mentioned it is not well-documented what data was used to train TextBlob.

 ## Conclusions and Future Work